sidhant97/DesignDoctrine/prototype/Prototype.md

-# Prototype Design Pattern and Registry Design Pattern
+# Prototype and Registry Design Pattern

 # Use Case
 When given an object from a class, we must generate a duplicate of it.